 The benefits are three-fold:

 Nominations to the fellowships are accepted from recognised civil society organisations working in human rights and/or specifically with human rights defenders.
-A call for nominations usually goes out in April and the fellows are expected to arrive in York in either mid-September or early January.
+A call for nominations usually goes out in March/April and the fellows are expected to arrive in York in either mid-September or early January.

 Applications for fellowships can only be made via designated nominating organisations.
 The Centre cannot consider individual petitions.